Pfc. Vanessa Guillen bludgeoned to death on Army base, family attorney says - KRDO

 Texas Rangers also arrested a civilian suspect in connection with Guillen’s disappearance, according to CID.

-The suspect, who has not been identified, is the estranged wife of a former soldier from Fort Hood.
+The suspect has been identified as Cecily Anne Aguilar, the estranged wife of a former soldier from Fort Hood.
 She is in Bell County Jail awaiting civilian authorities to press charges, CID said.

 Guillen, 20, was last seen in the parking lot of her barracks at the Texas Army base on April 22, CID said.